 Funding and Financial Assistance

 Starting Fall 2015, the department awards TA/GA positions upon admission to the PhD program.
-Admitted PhD Students are offered five-year funding packages.
+Admitted PhD Students are offered multi-year funding packages.
 Department aid is not available for MA students.

 PhD students working as TA's usually teach American Studies 182, 183, 184, 185, or 186.
 The GA has different responsibilities each semester.
 TAs/GAs must be registered for at least six (6) hours of graduate credit, and maintain a cumulative GPA of at least 3.0 in graduate work.